This post was originally published on this site

 Rising prices: The pros and cons

 It can encourage economic growth through consumer spending and investment.
-Moreover, rising prices can reduce unemployment by businesses more likely to create new jobs.
+Moreover, rising prices can reduce unemployment by making businesses more likely to create new jobs.
 Workers can expect to earn higher wages if prices rise.

 Inflation can also reduce savings value and purchasing power.
-Inflation can also lead to higher interest rates which can discourage and slow down economic growth.
+Inflation can also lead to higher interest rates which can discourage investment and slow down economic growth.

 We now have a better understanding of the issues we face.
 How can we protect our portfolios from it?
-There are three main options for protecting your from inflation: stocks, I bonds, and TIPS securities.
+There are three main options for protecting your portfolio from inflation: stocks, I bonds, and TIPS securities.
 Each option comes with its own pros and cons.

 Stocks